 How to Get Around on Stradbroke Island

 The absolute best way to get around and explore Stradbroke Island is by car.
 If you have a four-wheel drive vehicle, you can even buy a beach permit to drive on the long white sand beaches.
 In my

-4x4 Beach Access Permit Price: Off-road 4X4 beach access permits can be purchased online and cost $55.90 per vehicle registration.
+4x4 Beach Access Permit Price: Off-road 4X4 beach access permits can be purchased online and cost $57.80 per vehicle registration that lasts one month.

 The revenue goes towards maintaining the island's natural areas.
 You can purchase the permit online or at the following locations.